Ross1986/Sales-Of-Global-Company-Analysis/README.md

 ## Sales of Product Line per Year

-The code analyzes the sales of each product line in different years.
+The code analyses the sales of each product line in different years.

 ## Deal Size Distribution